The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Algorithms

+In \S\ref{sec:algorithm:twoassortments} and \S\ref{sec:algorithms:fixed_dim}, we developed algorithms for solving the robust optimization problem~\eqref{prob:robust} that are theoretically efficient in applications in which the number of products $n$ is large and the number of past assortments $M$ is small.
+The crux of those algorithms was the observation that solving the robust optimization problem~\eqref{prob:robust} can be reduced to an exhaustive search over the collection of assortments $\widehat{\mathcal{S}}$.
+However, we showed in Theorem~\ref{thm:not_improveable} from \S\ref{sec:characterization:reverse} that the cardinality of $\widehat{\mathcal{S}}$ can grow exponentially in the number of past assortments, thereby preventing the algorithm from \S\ref{sec:algorithms:fixed_dim} from being computationally efficient in general in applications with large numbers of past assortments.
+In this subsection, we show nonetheless that our technical developments from \S\ref{sec:characterization:proof} can also be used to develop practical algorithms for solving the robust optimization problem in applications in which the number of past assortments and number of products are both reasonably large.

-Our discussion in \S\ref{sec:big_M} will focus on applications in which the previously-offered assortments have a widely-studied structure called \emph{nested}.
-Formally, the previously-offered assortments are nested if and only if there is an ordering of the past assortments such as that each assortment is a subset of the subsequent assortment: \begin{assumption}[Nested] The past assortments $\mathscr{M} \equiv \{S_1,\ldots,S_M\} \subseteq \mathcal{N}_0$ satisfy $S_1 \subset \cdots \subset S_M$. \end{assumption} Applications in which historical sales data is obtained from nested past assortments are ``common in retail and revenue management settings" \citep[p.2202]{jagabathula2019limit}.
+Our discussion in the present subsection focuses on applications in which the collection of past assortments has a widely-studied structure called \emph{nested}.
+Formally, the past assortments are nested if and only if there is an ordering of the past assortments such as that each assortment is a subset of the subsequent assortment: \begin{assumption}[Nested] The past assortments $\mathscr{M} \equiv \{S_1,\ldots,S_M\} \subseteq \mathcal{N}_0$ satisfy $S_1 \subset \cdots \subset S_M$. \end{assumption} Applications in which historical sales data is obtained from nested past assortments are ``common in retail and revenue management settings" \citep[p.2202]{jagabathula2019limit}.
 For example, the past assortments will be nested if a retailer initially offers a large assortment of products to its customers and does not replenish inventory, in which the case the initial assortment will dwindle to smaller and smaller assortments as products run out of inventory.
 Nested past assortments also arise as new products become available in the marketplace, as well as in online retail as customers scroll through products across multiple pages of a website \citep{davis2015assortment}.
 Finally, nested assortments are a generalization of revenue-ordered assortments, and thus arise in any situations in which a firm has only offered revenue-ordered assortments.